-Team sports not only have a positive effect on the health of the child but also make him more sociable and confident.
+Team sports not only have a positive effect on the health of a child, but they’ll also make the child more sociable and confident.

-However, on the other side, the risk of injury increases, because the team disciplines require constant contact with other players.
+However, on the other hand, the risk of injury increases, because team disciplines require constant contact with other players.

-Volleyball is a happy exception: It’s an exciting sport, yet it involves no direct clashes with rivals and the benefits for the entire body make it an ideal sport for the child.
+Volleyball is a happy exception: It’s an exciting sport, yet it involves no direct clashes with rivals.
+The benefits for the entire body make it an ideal sport for a child to play.

-In this article, FOR KIDS website will talk about volleyball for kids, benefits of this game for the children, disadvantages, and medical contraindication.
+In this article, For Kids will outline the basics of volleyball for kids, including the benefits of this game for the children, disadvantages for kids, and the potential medical contraindication.

-Also, you will know how to choose the right volleyball academy for your kid, and the best age to start volleyball lessons.
+You’ll also find out how to choose the right volleyball academy for your child, and the best age to start volleyball lessons.

 The best age to start volleyball for kids

-The best age to start volleyball for kids is 8-10 years old as it is considered as a late sport.
+The best age to start volleyball for kids is between eight and 10 years old, as it’s considered a “late” sport.

-It is advisable to provide the child with preliminary training before this age, which can be a general physical training or any other precursor sport like swimming or soccer.
+It’s advisable to provide a child with preliminary training before this age, which can be general physical training or any other precursor sport like swimming or soccer.

-Summer camps are a great way to start organized volleyball and usually provided through local community programs or USA volleyball (The largest sponsoring organization for volleyball).
+Summer camps are a great way to start organized volleyball and are usually provided through local community programs or USA volleyball (the largest sponsoring organization for volleyball).

-Many schools have volleyball teams, and once your child reaches middle school age, he can participate.
+Many schools have volleyball teams, and once your child reaches middle school age, they can participate.

-For adults, this is an alternative to regular exercises, and for children, a fun game with simple rules.
+For adults, this is an alternative to regular exercise, and for children, it’s a fun game with simple rules.

-Volleyball is not only for entertainment but also a very useful sport for a child who plays, as it offers the seven benefits outlined below.
+Volleyball is not only for entertainment, though.
+It can also be a very useful sport for a child who plays, as it offers the seven benefits outlined below.

-Volleyball teaches kids teamwork and helps to establish contact with peers.
+Volleyball teaches kids about teamwork and helps them establish contact with their peers.

 The latter is especially important for children who experience problems with socialization in everyday life.